• Skip to primary navigation

 Color Schemes in Home Design

-March 18, 2014 By Mary Kyryk
+March 18, 2014 by Mary Kyryk

 The color scheme of a space extends well beyond the paint on the walls.
 It’s made up of every element in the room including upholstery, accessories, flooring, window treatments, wood finishes on cabinetry, trim and furniture.
 Depending on the mix of hues, the same room can feel warmer or cooler, larger or smaller, relaxed or formal.
 Here are examples of a few universal color schemes and how they influence the feel of a space.